conda-forge/r-rcpptoml-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: The configuration format defined by ''TOML'' (which expands to "Tom''s Obvious Markup Language") specifies an excellent format (described at <https://github.com/toml-lang/toml>) suitable for both human editing as well as the common uses of a machine-readable format.
-This package uses ''Rcpp'' to connect the ''cpptoml'' parser written by Chase Geigle (in modern C++11) to R.
+Summary: The configuration format defined by 'TOML' (which expands to "Tom's Obvious Markup Language") specifies an excellent format (described at <https://github.com/toml-lang/toml>) suitable for both human editing as well as the common uses of a machine-readable format.
+This package uses 'Rcpp' to connect the 'cpptoml' parser written by Chase Geigle (in modern C++11) to R.